‘Dancing With The Stars’ Shocker: Maksim Is Sidelined With Calf Injury

 In a crazy Dancing with the Stars shocker, it looks like there is an early injury report of one of the dancers.
 However, it is not a celebrity this time, but one of the major professional dancers.
 Maksim Chmerkovskiy has injured himself and has been forced to pull out the lineup for tonight’s show leaving his partner, Heather Morris, to perform with a fill in.

-This is only week two and it is already taking a toll, but it is definitely a surprise that it has taken out one of the most anticipated pro dancers this season.
+This is only week two, and it is already taking a toll, but it is definitely a surprise that it has taken out one of the most anticipated pro dancers this season.
 According to an exclusive report by ABC News on Monday, Maks was in the studio practicing the jive with Morris when he seemed to pull something in his right calf.
 In the video clip that was shown, he said it felt like something hit it.

 Maksim was on the floor in obvious pain.
 There is no word yet on how bad the injury is at this point, but he is not going to be able to perform tonight on Dancing with the Stars.
 That is unfortunate for Heather Morris as she is a big contender for season 24.
 However, the show must go on.
 Troupe dancer Alan Bersten will be saving the day by taking Maksim’s place for the time being.